African DJs On The Recent Amapiano Explosion: “I Don’t Want The Culture To Get Watered Down”

 What is it about the genre that has so many of us in a chokehold, that has us watching TikToks to learn the pouncing cat or mnike dance?
 Atracta chalks it up the soul of the music (there is something tantalizingly vibey about amapiano), but DJ Ocross, a Nigerian-American DJ from New York City, says the magic also lies in the unique composition of its instrumentals.

 “Amapiano is a perfect fusion of synths, of percussion, of melodic voices,” he says.
 “In these songs, you’ll hear the voices being used as instruments.
 But at the same time, amapiano makes you feel like you’re really free.
-It’s weird to describe it like this, but listening to amapiano feels like you’re on drugs.
+It’s weird to describe it like this, but listening to amapiano feels euphoric.
 It builds and builds until you’ve reached, like, this peak of energy.”

 Ocross, who’s since abandoned the wildness of the club scene in favor of DJ-ing private events like weddings and parties, is excited by the spread of amapiano because it’s brought back dancing at the function.
 (He’s not the biggest fan of section culture.)
 At the same time, however, Ocross is somewhat nervous about how big the genre’s gotten, and he’s not alone.
 Many South Africans are side-eyeing latecomers to the genre, wary of the very real potential for their culture to be commodified and repackaged for the masses.
 It wouldn’t be the first time that something from Africa has been Christopher Columbus-d by the West.
 Afrobeats fans have also been notoriously vocal regarding their concerns regarding the appropriation of the sound, never holding back about questionable new collaborations between their faves and certain artists.
 (Fireboy DML and Ed Sheeran, yes, surprisingly.
 Wizkid and Tems plus the Biebs?
 We looked the other way.
 Rema and Selena Gomez?
 Jail.)
 They just don’t want people to use African culture to stay relevant.